 3 Flinders Parade, North Lakes

-If you want to really jump on the trend—see what we did there?—and take your kids somewhere fun, check out Revolution Sports Park.
-The massive trampoline and adventure park in North Lakes boasts non-stop trampolines, a ninja warrior zone, floor-to-ceiling climbing walls, and dunk lanes, where you can live out your pro-NBA baller fantasies.
-There’s a mini version for the littlies too, so don’t worry about them getting left out.
-Their cafe has some solid food and coffee too, so the less adventurous of us can still have fun.
+If you want to really jump into a good time, take your tots to Revolution Sports Park.
+The massive trampoline and adventure park in North Lakes boasts non-stop trampolines, a ninja warrior zone, floor-to-ceiling climbing walls, and dunk lanes, where you can live out your NBA fantasies.
+There’s a mini version for the littlies too, so don’t worry about them being left out.

 Inflatable World